jedikayle/mcb185_homework/participation.md

     + Got assessed for Unit 3 and passed, however I struggled and it made me sad :'c
     + Attended a coderie
     + Worked with Carolina on Unit 4 (:
+    + Worked with Carolina and Alex Q to review Unit 4
+    + Total 5 Points